Guane people: Colonization and the Spanish genocide

 Like with most Indigenous groups the Guane suffered at the hands of the Spanish, nevertheless they fought back.
 At first, Spanish explorers entered their territory on friendly terms, however, eventually a Captain named Martín Galeano made his way into their land with an armed force at his back.
 The Guane, led at the time by Guanetá, fought back with all their projectile weapons in order to slow the advance of the Spanish.
-The Spanish eventually made it to there position and unleashed a violent attack of which few of the Guane people present were able to escape.
+The Spanish eventually made it to their position and unleashed a violent attack of which few of the Guane people present were able to escape.
 Guanetá, in the face of being captured, chose to sacrifice himself instead of being succumbing to the violence of the Spanish.

 Another rebellion was later led by another Guane leader named Chanchón.
 Despite the many other Guane leaders that formed diplomatic relationships with Galeano, Chanchón fought against the diplomats that were sent by the Spanish.
 Chanchón continued to fight numerous battles against the Spanish with the goal being to liberate the Guane territory and remove the Spanish from the region, however, despite his best efforts and collaborations with other Guane leaders, many thousands of Guane were slaughtered at the hands of the Spanish as they continued their presence in the region.